 - A Sample and Hold circuit which samples the input voltage and keep it unchanged until the end of conversion.
 This circuit requires a certain Sampling Time usually expressed in clock cycles to do its job.

-- The Successive Approximation Register which is a complex logic which scope is to provide an approximated binary code to the DAC and, when conversion is over, the output of conversion.
+- The Successive Approximation Register which is a complex logic which scope is to provide an approximated binary code to the DAC and, when the conversion is over, the output of conversion.